Open Letter

 Mareike Wieland, GESIS – Leibniz Institute for the Social Sciences, Germany

-Joanna Strycharz, University of Amsterdam, the Netherlands
+Joanna Strycharz, University of Amsterdam, The Netherlands

-Jade Vrielink, Wageningen University and Research, the Netherlands
+Jade Vrielink, Wageningen University and Research, The Netherlands

-Tommi Marmo, Experimental Publishing, Piet Zwart Institute, the Netherlands
+Tommi Marmo, Experimental Publishing, Piet Zwart Institute, The Netherlands

 Katrin Weller, GESIS – Leibniz Institute for the Social Sciences, Germany